adva-web/pruning_yolo_v8/README.md

 3. **Activation with Max Gamma** - BatchNorm gamma-based channel selection combined with activations
 4. **Pure Gamma Pruning** - BatchNorm gamma magnitude-based pruning only

-All methods prune Conv 0 from blocks 1, 3, 5, 7 (4 layers total) and include fine-tuning for 20 epochs.
+All methods prune Conv 0 from blocks 1, 3, 5, 7 (4 layers total) and include fine-tuning for 20 epochs at the end, and 5 epochs between each pruning layer

 ## 🎯 Features